 would be achieved from developing teff products for the European

-In the end, Ethiopia received practically no
+In the end, Ethiopia received practically no benefits.

-the countries where the patent is valid.
+countries where the patent is valid.

 The amazing story of the